 These page types are modular and flexible.
 You can easily add or remove sections to fit your content needs or change the section’s layout to ensure all elements on a page look great together.
 Select the page type that best suits your needs, but don’t worry, no matter which you choose, you can always modify it later.

 Select the website features your business needs in an ecommerce website, from Reservations, event tickets, a live Instagram feed, and much more.
 You can always add or remove features later.

 Upload an image of your logo to represent your brand across your website.
 Use a PNG, GIF, or JPG that’s smaller than 10 MB and has a minimum width of 600 pixels.
 If you don’t currently have an image file of your logo on hand, you may skip this step and can always add it later.

-Select a font style and colour palette for use across your website.
+Select a font style and color palette for use across your website.

-You can revisit any of these options at any time in the Site Design section of the site builder, where you can customise colours to match your brand and even upload your own fonts (paid plan required).
+You can revisit any of these options at any time in the Site Design section of the site builder, where you can customize colors to match your brand and even upload your own fonts (paid plan required).

 Pro tip: The font you choose can set the tone for your brand online.
 Sans serif fonts are among the most widely used because of their modern, crisp style, while serif fonts are considered more formal.